-The mission of Das Tabla school is to make the highest caliber of tabla instruction available to sincere students throughout the world.
-While the majority of our members study locally in Massachusetts, many distance learners Skype in from across the U.S and internationally from countries such as India and China.
+The mission of Das Tabla school is to make the highest caliber of Indian Classical Music instruction available to sincere students throughout the world.
+While the majority of our members study locally in Massachusetts, many distance learners Skype in from across the U.S and internationally from countries such as India, China, and Australia.
 Whether curious beginner or seasoned player, the possibilities for your individual learning are limitless!

-Das Tabla School offers private lessons and group lessons (in-person or online) to students of all ages and skill levels, presents masterclasses across the globe, and hosts an annual Indian Classical Music camps and intensives throughout the year.
+Das Tabla School offers private lessons and group lessons (in-person or online) to students of all ages and skill levels, presents masterclasses across the globe, and hosts Indian Classical Music camps and intensives throughout the year.
 We offer instruction in Tabla as well as specialized classes in rhythm for Kathak dancers, Indian Classical instrumentalists/vocalists, and musicians and composers of all genres.

 Legacy of the Benares Gharana